abigailcabadin/furniture-analytics-project/README.md

 ## 💼 About Me

 Hi, I’m Abigail — a data analyst passionate about turning raw data into actionable insights.
 This project reflects my ability to:
 - Clean and transform messy datasets
+- Build predictive models and uncover patterns
 - Design intuitive, multi-page dashboards
 - Communicate findings clearly to stakeholders

 Let’s connect and build something impactful together.

----